 2. Study, Sleep and Study More

-Do you have an important presentation and you haven’t found time to prepare?
+Do you have an important presentation, but you were unable to find time to prepare?

 Most individuals who find themselves in this situation would rather stay overnight and cram before the presentation.
-The exciting thing is the hard work will surely be compensated even if you become exhausted the following day.
-However, that’s not the most effective learning strategy to retain info fast.
+The exciting thing is the hard work will surely be compensated even if you are exhausted the following day.
+However, that’s not the most effective amongst different learning strategies to retain information fast.

-Research has found out that there is a correlation between sleep and learning.
+Research says that there is a correlation between sleep and learning.
 Sleep aids learning by optimizing your focus.
 You cannot focus if you deprive yourself of quality sleep.
-Not only that, sleep facilitates memory consolidation, which is crucial for learning to take place.
+Not only that, but sleep also facilitates memory consolidation, which is crucial for learning.

 Getting some sleep empowers your brain to recall quickly.
 Deep sleep before learning new information can strengthen memory.
-If you study and get some shut-eye, you will not only be able to explore more, but you will attain peak performance in your learning experience.
+If you study and get some shut-eye, you will not only be able to explore more, but you will attain peak performance in your learning experience—a prime example of learning strategies for students.

 Someone says you cannot repeat the same process and achieve a different result.
 Making some adjustments in recurring practice lessons will empower you to gain a new skill faster instead of adhering to a routine.